valdelaseras/c-form/README.md

 Components that do not extend `CFormQuestion` but are 'wrapper' components to custom components that do extend `CFormQuestion`.
-Note that these wrapper components to *not* have `[data-key]`, `.form-question` nor `.helper-text`: the nested children that are CFormQuestions will have that.
+Note that these wrapper components to *not* have `[data-key]`, `.form-question` nor `.helper-text`: the nested children that are `CFormQuestions` types will have that.

 ### Examples